Benefits of switching to a hybrid cloud infrastructure

 Improved security and risk management

-Hybrid cloud computing gives businesses crucial control over their data and improved security by reducing the potential exposure of data.
+Hybrid cloud computing gives businesses better control over their data and improves their cloud security by reducing the potential exposure of data.

 Enterprises can choose where to house their data and workloads based on compliance, policy, or security requirements.
 The hybrid environment also lets security teams standardize redundant cloud storage, which is an important aspect of disaster recovery and data insurance.